BD-IATI/bd-iati.github.io/_development/sprint-4.md

 We should create a simple overview of the Trust Funds interface that allows the Managing DP to decide what to do with the commitments that have been assigned to them (and which they have then mapped against a Trust Fund).
 They can choose to allow these new commitments to be entered into the AIMS, or to reject them.

+In the AIMS, the cumulative amount of commitments per DP is stored rather than any breakdown over time.
+In IATI data, we can show individual commitments.

 We don't need to enter this data to the AIMS at this point -- just to create the interface that makes it possible.

 [see mockup "Trust Funds"](http://test.brough.io/bd/sprint4.htm)